320 pages | Titan Books | Historical Fantasy | 11 Hours 56 mins

 Along the way, Jane is accompanied by her fellow classmate and nemesis Katherine who easily passes for white but chooses not to.
 The pair soon finds themselves relying on each other and forming a close friendship.
 I appreciate Ireland’s use of structure in this book, slowly revealing that Jane maybe a slightly unreliable narrator.
 However, there are some plot threads–like a possible cure for shambler bites and shamblers showing up in fortified cities–that felt like they were left hanging.

 Narrator Bahni Turpin’s performance was particularly dynamic in this one.
 She creates a spirited voice and performance that I haven’t heard her other audio books.
 I see that Jordan Cobb joins Turpin for the sequel so I’m curious what that is all about.
 The blending of genres is fairly unique in YA and it’s worth sticking around to see what predicaments Jane will get into in the sequel.

-I will say, Jane is biracial and I was surprised that many of the characters with major parts in this book were passing, biracial or had red hair or colorful eyes.
-It felt like characters who were described any other way weren’t trying to save themselves until Jane came along.
+I will say, Jane is biracial and I was surprised that many of the characters with major parts in this book were given to passing, biracial or redbone charaters It feels like characters who were described any other way (i.e darker) weren’t trying to save themselves until Jane came along.
 Just saying…

 1/2 of the blogging duo at Books and Sensibility, I have been blogging about and reviewing books since 2011.
 I read any and every genre, here on the blog I mostly review Fantasy, Adult Fiction, and Young Adult with a focus on audiobooks.